 Our training is delivered by fully qualified Trainers and Assessors with many years of industry experience, in training rooms that fully cater for vital practical experience.
 Being able to practice on the right equipment for the job will enable you to be job ready when you graduate.

-Upon successful completion of this course you will receive not only a CHC33015 – Certificate in Individual Support (Ageing and Home and Community) (which is a nationally recognised qualification), but also the statement of attainment for HLTAID003 – Provide first aid (additional cost may be applicable).
+Upon successful completion of this course you will receive not only a CHC33015 – Certificate in Individual Support (Ageing, Home and Community) (which is a nationally recognised qualification), but also the statement of attainment for HLTAID003 – Provide first aid.
 This gives you peace of mind that you will be ‘job ready’ when you seek employment.

 What the Qualification will allow you to do.